-If unchecked, germs and bacteria can easily propagate and double its number in a matter of minutes.
+If unchecked, germs and bacteria can easily propagate and double their number in a matter of minutes.
 And your baby, with a weak and not fully developed immune system, is pretty much defenseless against all forms of infection.

-As a parent, it is very important to make sure that your baby's feeding bottle is thoroughly cleaned and sanitized after each use.
-And this guide will guide through each critical step.
+As a parent, it is very important to make sure that your baby’s feeding bottle is thoroughly cleaned and sanitized after each use.
+And this guide will guide you through each critical step.

 Why Sterilize Baby Bottles In The First Place?